Updated 06 Mar 2025

 Counter-jihadists: Robert Spencer, Kevin Carroll, Pamela Geller, Stephen Lennon (Tommy Robinson)

-Once formed into the EDL the group quickly grew, garnering headlines for its often-violent demonstrations in towns and cities with visible Muslim communities.
+The EDL quickly grew, garnering headlines for its often-violent demonstrations in towns and cities with visible Muslim communities.
 By July 2010, it had formalised into a proper network with regional divisions headed by organisers.
 The group also launched faith-based Defence Leagues under the Jewish, Hindu and Sikh banners and a tiny LGBT division.
 Unsurprisingly, the demonstrations attracted activists from across the far right.

 The EDL also developed an international strategy and networks, establishing links with like-minded “counter-jihad” organisations in mainland Europe and North America, including neo-conservative organisations and the anti-Islam wing of the Tea Party movement in the United States.
-For a period it became a prominent player on the international counter-jihad scene and was lauded by supporters around the world.
+For a period, it was a prominent player on the international counter-jihad scene, lauded by supporters around the world.
 There was also a semi-formal network of international Defence Leagues, though most were stillborn or failed to have any real impact.

 Return to the Streets

-After several less active years, Lennon returned to street activism in 2015 when he became involved with the launch of Pegida UK, a British branch of the group founded in Dresden, Germany.
+After several less active years, Lennon returned to street activism in 2015 with the launch of Pegida UK, a British branch of the group founded in Dresden, Germany.
 The group initially launched in Newcastle in 2015 and then relaunched in Birmingham on 6 February 2016.
-Fewer than 200 people made the journey to the Midlands with the demonstrators being outnumbered by police.
+Fewer than 200 people made the journey to the Midlands, with the demonstrators outnumbered by police.
 The march started in the car park of the Birmingham International train station and crawled along empty roads before finishing at an industrial estate.
-Lennon addressed the event and much of the audience were former EDL activists.
+Much of Lennon’s audience that day were former EDL activists.

 PEGIDA UK rally in Newcastle February 2015

-The group was a total failure and soon collapsed, convincing Lennon that he needed to pursue his activism with other tactics.
+The group soon collapsed, convincing Lennon that he needed to pursue activism with other tactics.
 In early 2017, he became involved with the Canadian far-right website Rebel News.
 It was during this period that he started to identify as a “journalist”.

 His reporting landed him in trouble when in May 2018, he was arrested for livestreaming outside a court case at Leeds Crown Court.
 He was found in contempt of court and sentenced to prison.
 This was by no means his first stint in prison, having been found guilty of assault in 2005, for entering the US on false travel documents in 2012 and for mortgage fraud in 2014.